eugman/laughing-octo-meme/README.md

 # laughing-octo-meme
-A universe script to properly configure my linux machines
+A universal script to properly configure my linux and windows machines

 Things to install Everywhere:
 * htop